some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Stop Subscribe Eventgroup Entry type shall be used to stop subscribing to eventgroups.
+The Stop Subscribe Eventgroup entry type shall be used to stop subscribing to eventgroups.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_333